-Can the approximations of Sec.~\ref{sec:cat} be applied to here to approximate the complex Hansen coefficients in Eq.~\eqref{eq:dyn-tide}?
+Can the approximations of Sec.~\ref{sec:matched} be applied to here to approximate the complex Hansen coefficients in Eq.~\eqref{eq:dyn-tide}?
 We argue that the answer is yes, with a few caveats.
-The functions $E_{m}^{\pm}(f)$ are defined in Eq.~\eqref{eq:Em-int}.
-Take the analytic continuation of this, i.e. $f \rightarrow \tilde{f} = f_{R} + i f_{I}$, with $f_{R,I}$ the real and imaginary parts.
+From the definition of $E_{m}^{\pm}(f)$ in Eq.~\eqref{eq:Em-int}, take the analytic continuation into the complex plane, i.e. $f \rightarrow \tilde{f} = f_{R} + i f_{I}$, with $f_{R,I}$ the real and imaginary parts.
 Under this transformation, Eq.~\eqref{eq:Em-int} becomes

 which is modified by an exponential damping factor.
 Much of the approximations of Sec.~\ref{sec:cat} rely on the application of Watson's lemma~\cite{Bender}, which requires that the integrand be compactly supported.
 If this is violated, one cannot take the limits of integration to infinity, as was done in Sec.~\ref{sec:spa} \&~\ref{sec:fold}.
 The exponential factor in Eq.~\eqref{eq:Em-mod} decays as $t\rightarrow \infty$, but grows when $t\rightarrow -\infty$.
 It thus seems that we cannot perform this extension of the limits of integration.
 However, it is not strictly necessary to perform this step when evaluating the integral.
 It is merely a useful tool for approximating the final result in terms of already known special functions.
 Further, we point out that the remainder integral from Eq.~\eqref{eq:remainder-def} would necessarily cancel out any divergences that arise from applying this step to Eq.~\eqref{eq:Em-mod}.